 Core areas of the University of Wisconsin-Eau Claire’s water-related programs include surface and groundwater chemistry, environmental pollutants, industry collaborations, water quality and emerging contaminants, and bathymetry map creation.
 Steering Committee Member: J. Brian Mahoney, firstname.lastname@example.org.

 More than 400 miles of coast connects the four campuses of the University of Wisconsin-Green Bay in Marinette, Manitowoc, Sheboygan and, of course Green Bay.
-Students interested in water-related programs can focus on Great Lakes coastal science, restoration and management; watershed management and restoration; water quality, safety and emerging contaminants; and agricultural water management.
-The university is a leading force in the National Estuarine Research Reserve and also hosts the Cofrin Center for Biodiversity, Environmental Management and Business Institute, Lakeshore Water Institute, Aquatic Ecology and Fisheries Lab and the Lower Fox River Watershed Monitoring Program.
-Steering Committee Member: Kevin Fermanich, email@example.com.
+Students at one of the four coastal locations can focus on Great Lakes coastal science, restoration and management; watershed management and restoration; water quality, safety and emerging contaminants; and agricultural water management.
+A B.S. in Water Science was added in 2019.
+A new fully on-line M.S. in Biodiversity Conservation and Management will start in the fall of 2023 in collaboration with UW Extension.
+State lead on the designation of a Bay of Green Bay National Estuarine Research Reserve and hosts the Cofrin Center for Biodiversity, Environmental Management and Business Institute, Lakeshore Water Institute, Aquatic Ecology and Fisheries Lab and the Lower Fox River Watershed Monitoring Program.
+Steering Committee Member: Emily Tyner, email@example.com.

-The University of Wisconsin-La Crosse offers water-focused educational programs and research opportunities in a range of areas, including river science, aquatic contaminants, nutrient dynamics and invasive species.
-The campus is home to the River Studies Center, Prairie Springs Science Center and the USGS-run Upper Midwest Science Center, while UW-La Crosse research boats ply the nearby waters of the mighty Mississippi.
-Steering Committee Member: Roger Haro, firstname.lastname@example.org.
+The University of Wisconsin-La Crosse offers water-focused educational programs and research opportunities in a range of areas, including river science, aquatic contaminants, nutrient dynamics and aquatic invertebrate and fish ecology.
+The campus is home to the River Studies Center, Prairie Springs Science Center, the USGS-run Upper Midwest Science Center, and other state and federal natural and water resource agencies and has numerous research vessels on the mighty Mississippi River.
+Steering Committee Member: David Schumann, firstname.lastname@example.org.

 The University of Wisconsin-Madison is home to more than 100 faculty and scientists pursuing diverse interests in water, including many large, interdisciplinary research initiatives.
 Water-focused graduate degree programs cover watershed and ecosystem management and restoration; water quality and emerging contaminants; water treatment, infrastructure and engineering; and agricultural water management.
 The university is home to the Aquatic Sciences Center, Center for Limnology and the Water Science and Engineering Lab.
 Steering Committee Member: James Hurley, email@example.com.

 A pioneer in water-focused research, the University of Wisconsin-Milwaukee’s School of Freshwater Sciences is the largest institution of its kind on the Great Lakes.
-The School offers a bachelors degree program, two masters degree programs and a PhD.
-The School also hosts a Great Lakes research fleet and the Centers for Water Policy and Great Lakes Genomics.
-Core strengths include Great Lakes and coastal ecosystem management, water quality and environmental toxicology, groundwater and atmospheric expertise, collaborations with industry, sensor development and observing systems.
+The School offers a bachelor’s degree program, two master’s degree programs and a PhD.
+The School also hosts a Great Lakes research fleet and is home to the Center for Water Policy and the Great Lakes Genomics Center.
+Core strengths include hands-on learning in the areas of Great Lakes and coastal ecosystem management, including invasive species; human and ecosystem health, including water quality and emerging contaminants; aquaculture; weather and climate; sensor development and observing systems; and water policy and economics.
 UWM also offers a bachelors degree program in environmental engineering, which includes the study of water-related issues such as safe drinking water, water pollution and waste management.
 Steering Committee Member: Sandra McLellen, firstname.lastname@example.org

 The University of Wisconsin-Oshkosh is home to the state-certified Environmental Research and Innovation Center (ERIC), which conducts water testing and runs long-term research sites in Oshkosh, Eagle River, Sturgeon Bay and Manitowoc.
 The university offers BS, MS and other water-related educational programs, including multidisciplinary options, in environmental engineering technology, biology, geology, chemistry and more.
 Students have hands-on opportunities in both the lab and field, and access to 50-plus paid water-related internships each year.
 Areas of focus include recreational water and sustainable stormwater treatment technology innovation.
 Steering Committee Member: Greg Kleinheinz, email@example.com, director of ERIC lab